 Egyptian (ancient) Dream Beliefs

-Dream interpretation links back to the ancient Egyptians with the first written record of dream interpretation around 1350 B.C.
-(Delaney 14) – although modern findings see it as much earlier.
+Dream interpretation links back to the ancient Egyptians with the first written record of dream interpretation around 1350 B.C. – although modern findings see it as much earlier.
 This record was the Chester Beatty Papyrus.
 Chester Beatty papyrus is the oldest dream book in existence.
 The book portrayed images of what the dreams meant.
 Egyptians believed a god named Bes was responsible for their dreams.

 Dreams were a very important, and indeed, sacred part of the Egyptian culture.
 The ancient Egyptians saw dreams as of utmost importance and had dream interpreters who were called “Masters of the Secret Things” who were temple priests.
 The priests were educated and most of their knowledge was taken from the “The Book of the Dead” – a book of Egyptian wisdom.
 In this system of belief Egyptians said that gods revealed themselves in dreams.
-The also saw that dreams gave warnings, advice, and prophecies.
+They also saw that dreams gave warnings, advice, and prophecies.

 The Egyptians also developed an advanced practice of conscious dream travel.
 Trained dreamers operated as seers, remote viewers and telepaths, advising on affairs of state and military strategy and providing a mental communications network between far-flung temples and administrative centers.
-They practiced shape shifting, crossing time and space in the dream bodies of birds and animals.
+They practiced shapeshifting, crossing time and space in the dreambodies of birds and animals.

 Through conscious dream travel, ancient Egypt’s “frequent flyers” explored the roads of the afterlife and the multidimensional universe.
 It was understood that true initiation and transformation takes place in a deeper reality accessible through the dream journey beyond the body.
 A rightful king must be able to travel between the worlds.

 In early times, in the heb sed festival, conducted in pharaoh’s thirtieth year, the king was required to journey beyond the body, and beyond death, to prove his worthiness to continue on the throne.
 Led by Anubis, pharaoh descended to the Underworld.
 He was directed to enter death, “touch the four sides of the land”, become Osiris, and return in new garments – the robe and the spiritual body of transformation.
 Carol Zaleski, a prominent Harvard theologian, finds near-death experiences in Greek, Roman, Egyptian, and Near Eastern myths and legends.
-I is fascinated to read in her book, Otherworld Journeys, that some cultures see death as a journey whose final goal is the recovery of one’s true nature.
+It is fascinated to read in her book, Otherworld Journeys, that some cultures see death as a journey whose final goal is the recovery of one’s true nature.

 Jeremy Naydler’s Shamanic Wisdom in the Pyramid Texts makes a convincing case that the palace tombs and pyramid texts of Egypt are about much, much more than funerary arrangements; that the Egyptians traveled beyond the gates of death while very much alive, not only to bring back first-hand knowledge of the afterlife, but to enter into sacred union with the gods and enthrone their power in the body, and so acquire the spiritual and sexual potency to marry the worlds.